Frequently asked questions

 Yes, it is located here.

-Can I only download the parts that I am interested in?
+Can I only download the parts that have been updated since the version I have?